exoscale/coax/README.md

 like.

-As we were patching/changing it internally more and more to fit our needs, it has reached a state where the internals are quite different and can do things spec-coerce cannot currently do, in some areas we also simplified the internals.
+As we were patching/changing it internally more and more to fit our needs, it has reached a state where the internals are quite different, it can also do things spec-coerce does not support and change some defaults that didn't match our usage.

 Coax is centred around its own registry for coercion rules, when a coercion is not registered it can infer in most cases what to do to